 9 November 2011

 Water Water Everywhere ...
-If I had time, I would count the number of times I have told you in this blog to kill your TV.
+If I had nothing else to do I would attempt to count the number of times I have told you in this blog to kill your TV.
 Our mail bag is full of questions about the flood.
-Most are concerned about what they have seen on TV A few have been practically hysterical, and a few have said that they realize that the news media distort the truth.
+Most are concerned about what they have seen on TV.
+A few have been practically hysterical, and a few have said that they realize that the news media distort the truth.

 Here's the real story:

 There has been massive flooding in Central Thailand following three back-to-back typhoons.
 Ayutthaya, the old capital, was especially hard hit.
 Factories there have started to reopen and about 35,000 people are back to work, which will help assure you can buy a new Toyota soon.
 On the other hand, as of today 533 people have died.

 Northern (around the old airport) and western (across the Chao Praya River) suburbs of Bangkok, are seriously affected by flooding.
 Central Bangkok has been--and is being--saved at the expense of people suffering in the most affected areas.
 An idealistic, populist government has already forgotten what it stands for.
 Or maybe not.